filippodanesi/serp-secrets.com/src/content/pages/privacy-policy.md

 ### Analytics

-We use Google Analytics to understand how visitors interact with our website.
-This service collects data anonymously and helps us improve our website experience.
-For more information about how Google Analytics handles your data, please visit their [Privacy Policy](https://policies.google.com/privacy).
+We use Plausible Analytics to understand how visitors interact with our website.
+This service collects data anonymously without cookies and helps us improve our website experience.
+For more information, please visit [Plausible Privacy Policy](https://plausible.io/privacy).

 ### Cookies